goetzk/fitbit2garmin/readme.md

        re-running the above command.
 The CLI will continue automatically from where it left.

+Files will be created in a 'f2g' subdirectory.

 3. From [Garmin Connect][garmin:connect], log into your account then select the import icon in the top right corner of the page (cloud with upward arrow icon).